 Consider this as ditching your first line of defense against unintentional exposure.
 Baring all beneath those pants or jeans lets gravity take its toll, leading to the dreaded slip-down when bending over.

 It’s not just about modesty; wearing underwear provides necessary coverage and support, preventing embarrassing glimpses of too much skin in public places.
-So, think twice before skipping out on skivvies – they play a vital role in keeping plumber’s crack at bay.
+So, think twice before skipping out on skivvies – they play a vital role in keeping a plumber’s crack at bay.

 Slipping into a pair of baggy pants might seem like a comfy choice, but it’s actually contributing to the universal problem known as plumber’s crack.
 Loose pants tend to slide down easily due to their size, ultimately leading to an exposed bottom whenever you bend or move around.